 Communicating with students: Students must activate their GMU e-mail accounts to receive important University information, including messages related to this class.
 Be sure to check your e-mail on a regular basis as I frequently use e-mail to communicate with you.

 Course Materials: Lectures, readings, and related materials will be posted on Blackboard.
-Blackboard also will be used for homework submissions, and the posting of grades except for your final grade that will be posted on Patriot Web.
+Blackboard also will be used for homework submissions, and the posting of grades except for your final grade.

 Other Useful Campus Resources: